jonnyarnold/fn/README.md

 ## Current Status

-If you run `ruby interpreter.rb` you will get an Abstract Syntax Tree of the code in `example.fn`.
+If you run `ruby interpreter.rb` the file `example.fn` will be run.